 - Involve active partnerships and have effective engagement with other organizations

-- Show how CT funds help to directly achieve measurable conservation results
+- Show how funds help to directly achieve measurable conservation results